dahall/Vanara/Windows.Shell/AssemblyReport.md

 ShellImageList | Represents the System Image List holding images for all shell icons.
 ShellItem | Encapsulates an item in the Windows Shell.
 ShellItemArray | A folder or container of `ShellItem` instances.
+ShellItemChangeEventArgs | Provides data for `ShellItemChangeWatcher` events.
+ShellItemChangeWatcher | Listens to the shell item change notifications and raises events when a folder, or item in a folder, changes.
 ShellItemPropertyStore | A property store for a `ShellItem`.
 ShellItemPropertyUpdates | A dictionary of properties that can be used to set or update property values on Shell items via the `ShellFileOperations.QueueApplyPropertiesOperation(Vanara.Windows.Shell.ShellItem,Vanara.Windows.Shell.ShellItemPropertyUpdates)` method.
 This class wraps the `IPropertyChangeArray` COM interface.
 ShellLibrary | Shell library encapsulation.